Residential Real Estate Attorney in Fort Myers

 - Conducting a closing on your behalf

-Contact the Fort Myers Residential Real Estate Attorneys at The McIntyre Law Firm Today
+Contact the Fort Myers Residential Real Estate Attorneys at McIntyre & Bermudez, PLLC Today

 It takes much more than just document preparation to complete a successful Florida residential real estate transaction.
 Disclosures, financing, property inspections, dealing with homeowner association regulations, and title insurance are just a few of the obstacles that buyers and sellers may face.

-If you’re looking to buy or sell residential real estate or even commercial real estate in Florida, consult with a real estate attorney from The McIntyre Law Firm to ensure that your rights are protected and that you are well-informed while making important and consequential decisions.
+If you’re looking to buy or sell residential real estate or even commercial real estate in Florida, consult with a real estate attorney from McIntyre & Bermudez, PLLC to ensure that your rights are protected and that you are well-informed while making important and consequential decisions.
 To schedule a consultation, call our office at 239.935.8426 or fill out our online intake form today.